TheRevanchist/Machine-Learning/README.md

 Machine-Learning
 ================

-Here are some projects I have made on Machine Learning, using Matlab
+Here are some projects I have made on Machine Learning course - as part of the assignments on the university where I study - using Matlab.